-In order to load and analyze the NIS data on a computer, you will need the following:
+In order to load and analyze the NIS data on a computer, users will need the following:

-- A DVD drive - A hard drive with at least 15 gigabytes of space available - A third-party zip utility such as ZIP Reader, 7-Zip, or WinZip® - SAS®, SPSS®, Stata® or similar analysis software.
+- A hard drive with at least 15 gigabytes of space available - A third-party zip utility such as ZIP Reader, SecureZIP®, WinZip®, or Stuffit Expander® - SAS®, SPSS®, Stata® or similar analysis software.

-Copying and Decompressing the ASCII Files
+Decompressing the NIS Files

-To copy and decompress the data from the DVD, follow these steps:
+To extract the data files from the compressed download file, follow these steps:

-- 1) Create a directory for the NIS on your hard drive. - 2) Unzip each ASCII file from the DVD, saving it into the new directory using a third-party zip utility such as ZIP Reader, WinZip, or 7-Zip.
-Beginning with the 2010 NIS, you will be prompted to enter the encryption password (sent separately by email) to decrypt each file.
+- 1) Create a directory for the NIS on your hard drive. - 2) Unzip the compressed NIS product file into the new directory using a third-party zip utility.
+This will create four compressed, encrypted data-related files in the new directory.
+You will be prompted to enter the encryption password (sent separately by email) to decrypt the file.